Mistakes To Avoid For Better App Security

 Neglecting Input Validation

 Probably one of the most fatal sins in app development is the absence or inadequate input validation.
 If there is no proper sanitizing of user input and validation, the application is open to various types of vulnerability.
-For instance, SQL Injection attacks, Cross-site scripting (XSS) attacks, and Buffer overflow/ injection attacks.
+For instance, SQL injection attacks, cross-site scripting (XSS) attacks, and buffer overflow/injection attacks.
 These openings can make your application behave in ways you did not intend to.
 You can expect things like disclosing your clients’ information to someone else or granting wrongfully someone access to your systems.

-To avoid this mistake, you need to perform a comprehensive input validation both at the client part and the server part.
+To avoid this mistake, you need to perform comprehensive input validation both at the client part and the server part.
 Assuming all inputs that are typed in by the user are credible.
 We Should always check for the type of data, length of data, format of data, and range of data.
-In addition, you can use some form of query like parameterized queries or prepared statements every time you have to interface with databases.
+In addition, you can use some form of query, like parameterized queries or prepared statements, every time you have to interface with databases.
 It is the best way to circumvent SQL injection disasters.

 Storing Sensitive Data Insecurely

 The other big mistake is the inability to store information securely.
 This encompasses login details, identification details, credit/debit card details, social media login details, API keys, and many others.
-Accompanying it, and storing such data unencrypted in plain text makes it possible to steal and misuse it.
-When the storage of data entails high risk, it is possible to encounter consequences such as financial losses, damaged reputation, and legal losses.
+Accompanying it and storing such data unencrypted in plain text makes it possible to steal and misuse it.
+When the storage of data entails high risk, it is possible to encounter consequences such as financial losses, damaged reputations, and legal losses.

 Ignoring Regular Security Updates and Patches